Showcase your public APIs with Postman Notebooks

 5. (Optional) Define a default value.

-You can reference your input block by its name.
-For example, if you name your input block "email", you can reference it elsewhere with the syntax {{email}}.
+You can reference your input block by name.
+For example, if you name your input block "email", you can reference it in another input block or a request block with the syntax {{email}}.
+Or you can reference it in a code runner block with the syntax $email.

 Add interactive blocks to your notebook